Hiswe/hiswe.github.io/source/_posts/08-universal-application.md

 By default it uses babel to convert JSX.
 So I tried to keep it that way so → no Webpack.
 This will make it easier to require a single component and test it.

-So I just use the use my configuration entry point as the test configuration: no need to replace it with webpack!
+So I just use my configuration's entry point as the test configuration: no need to replace it with webpack!
-I use the same babel configuration than the server, to prevent including the SCSS 😀
+I use the same babel configuration than the server's one to prevent including the SCSS 😀

 ##### CONFIGURATION SUMMARY